fosterc1/adapt-margueetext/README.md

 [**View the demo**](example/demo.html)

+## GSAP Library

+This component uses **GSAP (GreenSock Animation Platform)** v3.12.5 for smooth scroll-based animations.
+The component uses a smart loading strategy:

+1. **Theme/Framework GSAP** - If your Adapt theme or framework already includes GSAP, it will use that version
+2. **Bundled Version** - GSAP libraries are bundled with this plugin (in `libraries/` folder)
+3. **CDN Fallback** - If bundled files aren't accessible, loads from jsDelivr CDN

+This ensures the component works reliably in any Adapt installation without manual GSAP configuration.

 ## Settings Overview

 The attributes listed below are used in _components.json_ to configure **Scrolling Marquee Text**, and are properly formatted as JSON in [_example.json_](https://github.com/fosterc1/adapt-margueetext/blob/main/example.json).